 The subscription based licensing model operates under the agreement that a user will pay a subscription fee at set renewal periods, be it monthly or annually.
 A baseline amount of technical support is offered so long as the license is valid, and the software updates are included in the subscription.
 This model is beneficial for businesses that may only need licenses on a temporary basis, based on the number of employees at a given time.
 They can add and cancel subscriptions as necessary, and not have to worry about spending hundreds on a license that they may eventually be stuck with down the line if their staffing needs shift.

 The other benefit is that subscription based licenses are usually less costly in the short term than perpetual licenses.
-In the case of something like Microsoft Office, which has plenty of free competitors such as Google Docs, the lower price point doesn’t really help them, especially considering that Office used to be standard with all new PCs.
+In the case of something like Microsoft Office setup, which has plenty of free competitors such as Google Docs, the lower price point doesn’t really help them, especially considering that Office used to be standard with all new PCs.
 When using software like Microsoft Excel for spreadsheets and Microsoft Word for word processing.
 Program packages like Adobe’s Design Suite, on the other hand, massively benefit from the cheaper short term cost the subscription based licensing allows.
 Photoshop alone could cost several thousand dollars for a perpetual license before subscription based licensing really took off, and a new version was usually released every two years or so.
 Subscription based licensing alleviates this prohibitively high price barrier offering Photoshop for over £70 per year, allowing more people to purchase the software and in turn garners more profits for Adobe due to the quantity of users now able to afford their programs.

 2. Perpetual Licensing Model